magento/devdocs/guides/v2.0/cloud/project/project-start.md

   <p>When you push your local environment to the remote server, our deploy script uses the values defined by configuration files in the <code>.magento</code> directory, then the script deletes the directory and its contents.
 Your local development environment isn't affected.</p>
 </div>

-## Magento Enterprise Cloud Edition directories {#cloud-structure-cloud}
+## Magento Commerce directories {#cloud-structure-cloud}
-The following sections discuss information you need to know about directories in the systems deployed to Magento Enterprise Cloud Edition.
+The following sections discuss information you need to know about directories in the systems deployed to Magento Commerce.

 ### Magento application root directory
 The Magento application root directory is located in different locations depending on the environment: